Solidity-Nirvana/Easy/README.md

 ## Step #3

-Enroll for access at [SolidityNirvana](https://soliditynirvana.com)
+Enroll at [SolidityNirvana](https://soliditynirvana.com) and watch the "Introduction" episode.